 Why smoothies with fruits and vegetables are worth making

 A good smoothie does more than taste nice.
-It can help you show up to your day with steady energy, especially when breakfast is usually coffee and a hope.
+It can help you start the day with steady energy, especially when breakfast is usually coffee and a hope.

-Second, they’re an easy way to eat more produce.
-Many people have no trouble eating fruit, but vegetables are harder to fit in.
-Blending spinach into a berry smoothie is less work than planning a side salad, and it counts.
+Second, they make it easy to eat more produce.
+Fruit is simple for most people, but vegetables are harder to fit in.
+Blending spinach into a berry smoothie takes less effort than planning a side salad, and it still counts.
+It also helps when you want better nutrient pairing in one glass.

 Third, smoothies can support hydration.
 They’re mostly water from fruit plus your liquid base.
 If you’re the type who forgets to drink water until lunchtime, a smoothie can quietly help.